A Galapagos Islands Cruise With Kids

-Now, I’ve taken them to nearly a dozen countries and have done some downright crazy things to try and relive my backpacking days post-kids.
-For example, traveling alone across Europe, 8 months pregnant, with a 20-month-old.
-I know, what was I thinking?
+Now, I’ve taken them to nearly a dozen countries and have done some downright crazy things, like trying to relive my backpacking days by traveling alone across Europe 8 months pregnant, with a 20-month-old.
+I know: What was I thinking?

 Stay on a ship